-I have the honor to introduce you to Mae Clair – From the Pen of Mae Clair and in her own words: I’m an author who writes mysteries and suspense with a smidgen of romance and elements of urban legend or myth.
+I have the honor to introduce you to Mae Clair – From the Pen of Mae Clair and in her own words.
+I’m an author who writes mysteries and suspense with a smidgen of romance and elements of urban legend or myth.

 Many thanks to Esme for inviting me to share my newest release, Cusp of Night.
 Since this is a cooking blog, I’d also like to share a recipe.
 I should probably preface that by saying it’s taken me years to become a halfway decent cook.
 I’m never going to win awards, but after numerous failures, I’ve learned my way around the kitchen.

-I grew up in a family were the Italian tradition of gathering around the dinner table – whether for an evening meal, holidays, or impromptu gatherings – was honored.
+I grew up in a family where the Italian tradition of gathering around the dinner table – whether for an evening meal, holidays, or impromptu gatherings – was honored.
 My grandfather owned a bakery, then later a restaurant/bar.
 With that heritage, you’d think cooking would be in my blood.
 No so.

 I offer one of my earliest recipes as proof: